chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary-solver/sedimentation-64-particles/sedimentation-64-particles.rst

       # Fraction of refined elements
       set fraction refinement = 0.025

-      # How the fraction of refinement/coarsening are interepretedChoices are
+      # How the fraction of refinement/coarsening are interepreted
-      # <number|fraction>.
       set fraction type = number

       # Frequency of the mesh refinement